wowsinfo/WoWs-Game-Data/README.md

 ## Removed ships
 A list of ships that are changed due to rework or removed in the game.

-## Ship battles
-A list of ships which their battle count.
-Retrieved from wows-numbers.com.

 # Icons
 Now, it only has consumable icons and they will be added to WoWs Info later.